sebastinas/python-libdiscid/README.rst

 or by running::

-  python setup.py install
+  python3 setup.py install

 If you just want to try it locally, run::

-  python setup.py build_ext -i
+  python3 setup.py build_ext -i

 and hack right away.
 You can also run::

-  python setup.py build
+  python3 setup.py build

 but please make sure that ``build/lib.*`` is in ``sys.path`` before the source folder.